 - 1. The course(s) offered for transfer must be taken at a bona fide, legitimate institution recognized and approved by a regulatory authority which oversees the educational system in the country where the institution is located.
 These courses must appear on official transcripts from the institution.
 The final decision regarding the transferability of credits remains at the Institute's discretion. - 2.
 The course(s) must be comparable in academic quality to the Institute courses; transfer credit will be denied for courses not meeting this standard.
-Accordingly, current students are strongly urged to seek transfer approval from their advisor and the Registrar using the form provided for this purpose prior to enrollment in any course for which transfer approval might be sought. - 3.
-Transfer credit will be considered for courses in which the grade of "B-" (or 2.7 quality points) or better is recorded. - 4.
-Courses transferred to a student's major may also require a validation examination in order to be accepted. - "Credit" or "Pass" grades will not be accepted for transfer.
+Accordingly, current students are strongly urged to seek transfer approval from their advisor and the Office of the Registrar prior to enrollment in any course for which transfer approval might be sought. - 3.
+Transfer credit will be considered for courses in which the grade of "B-" or better is recorded.

+- 4. Courses transferred to a student's major may also require a validation examination in order to be accepted. - "Credit" or "Pass" grades will not be accepted for transfer.